ManiAm/primes-cpp/README.md

 The build stage compiles the project deterministically with strict flags (e.g., `-Wall -Wextra`).
 The Makefile provides a clear entrypoint and supports switching compilers (`g++` vs. `clang++`).
 For projects requiring portability, a compiler or OS matrix can be introduced.
 Build caches like `ccache` help accelerate repeated builds.
 The output binaries are placed in `build/bin/` and can be archived or passed to later stages (tests, packaging).
 Explicit dependency versions ensure that builds are reproducible and not subject to "works on my machine" failures.

+### Smoke Test

+A smoke test in C++ is a lightweight check performed immediately after a successful build to ensure that the compiled binary is minimally functional.
+It verifies that the application compiles, links, launches, and runs without crashing, and that basic output or initialization behaves as expected (for example, producing known console results or initializing key modules).
+The goal is not to validate correctness or cover all features, but simply to confirm that the build is healthy and executable (stable enough to proceed with unit or integration testing).
+A failing smoke test typically signals a critical issue such as a broken dependency, runtime crash, or mislinked library that must be resolved before deeper tests are worthwhile.

+> The term originates from hardware engineering.
+When technicians powered on a newly assembled circuit board for the first time, their simplest test was to see whether it emitted smoke.
+If it did, something was fundamentally broken and they stopped there.
+This pragmatic check carried over into software engineering as a metaphor for catching catastrophic failures early.
+Today, in CI/CD pipelines, smoke tests serve as the first line of defense.
+They are fast, lightweight checks that prevent wasting time and resources on builds that are already "smoking".

 ### Unit Testing

 Unit testing verifies the smallest components of the codebase (functions, classes, or modules) in isolation.
 These tests ensure that individual units behave as expected given specific inputs.
 Unit tests should avoid external dependencies such as databases or networks, making them fast to execute and deterministic in results.
 They provide developers with immediate feedback during local development and in CI pipelines.